Table of Contents

 Nehan Mumtaz

-Nehan Mumtaz, an M.Tech in Computer Science, is a published author in IEEE and leading journals.
+Nehan Mumtaz, a Master in Computer Science, is a published author in IEEE and leading journals.
 Her research spans machine learning and distributed systems, bridging theory and application.
 A mentor and tech enthusiast, she’s passionate about advancing innovation and exploring the future of AI and computing.